Excerpt of HEXES & HIJINKS

 She puckered her lips.
 “Love is one of the greatest gifts you can receive, and I take immense pride in finding it for others.”

 “Time out.”
 I held up one hand.
-“While I’m grateful to you for taking me in, I have zero matchmaking skills, if that wasn’t already apparent by my dismal love life, and selling retail is not my life’s ambition.
+“While I’m grateful to you for taking me in, selling retail is not my life’s ambition.
 But while I’m here, I’ll help out.”

 Grandma Elsie curtly nodded.
 “Good.
 I would expect no less, and who knows?
-Maybe you’ll find that you like working here.”
+Maybe you’ll find that you like working at Karma Moon.”

 My heart squeezed.
 I wasn’t being very appreciative of her goodwill.
-No reason to tell her that I only intended to stick around long enough for my bad karma to get its head out of its butt and remedy itself.
-And I just needed to save up enough cash to live on my own and find another job.
-I had no plans to stay and work in retail.
+No reason to tell her that I only intended to stick around long enough for my bad luck to remedy itself.
+And I just needed to save up enough money to live on my own and find another job.
+I had no plans to stay in town and work in retail.

 “Nana?
 What’s wrong?”

 “This is bad.
 Very, very bad.”
 Her forehead creased.
 “A love potion and voodoo doll are missing.
-There’s an empty space on the shelf.”
+Look, there’s an empty space on the shelf.”

 Grandma Elsie went to the storeroom shelves, frantically moving around bottles, candles, and sticks of incense.
 A plume of dust rose and tickled my nose.